startinggravity/Drupal-8-Theme/README.md

 ## Using PatternLab

-To set patterns, follow instructions provided here: https://github.com/pattern-lab/patternengine-php-twig/blob/master/README.md.
+To set patterns, follow instructions provided [here](https://github.com/pattern-lab/patternengine-php-twig/blob/master/README.md).

 The CSS files for Pattern Lab patterns are provided by your Drupal theme.
 This allows you to write once, yet use the same styling in the theme and in Pattern Lab.
-The CSS is provided by Sass (SCSS) and is automatically rendered using (Libsass)[http://sass-lang.com/libsass].
+The CSS is provided by Sass (SCSS) and is automatically rendered using [Libsass](http://sass-lang.com/libsass).

 ## For development